isaccanedo/webvr-360-music/README.md

 ## Interação

 Selecione uma música no menu.
 As hastes da música aparecerão em um círculo ao seu redor, cada uma representada por uma esfera.
 No _Browser Mode_, toque nas esferas para ativá-las ou desativá-las.
-In _VR Mode_, you can use your controller to toggle their state.
+No _VR Mode_, você pode usar seu controlador para alternar seu estado.
 On Google Cardboard, you will have a retical (a small circle in front of you eye) which can be used to turn the stems on and off.

 ## Build